What do you think the biggest muscle group in your body is? Take some time to really think about it.

-Just like any other time you workout, you will want to make sure you start with a proper warm up.
+Just like any other time you workout, you will want to make sure you start with a proper warm up before starting these gluteus maximus exercises.
 When we sit for long periods of time, the muscles along the posterior chain are relaxed.

 This can cause the hip flexors to tighten and pull your upper body forward.
 This is one of the biggest culprits of bad posture.

-When it comes to exercising the glutes and getting a full range of motion, it's helpful to do some activation exercises.
+When it comes to these glute focused exercises and getting a full range of motion, it's helpful to do some activation exercises.
 This allows you to loosen the hip flexors and activate your glutes.
 That way, other muscles, like your quadriceps, don’t overpower any movements during training.

 Side Lying Hip Extension (Leg lift)